Skip to content

 Outlook

-In Latin America, Brazil is well-positioned to benefit from a more accommodative interest-rate environment in 2026, although upcoming elections could introduce some market volatility.
-Mexico, meanwhile, continues to be supported by nearshoring dynamics and its strategic proximity to the United States.
+Supportive policies underpin the above broader investment themes.
+China has extended its anti-involution campaign into 2026, and we expect corporate earnings of Indian companies in 2026 to reflect the country’s policy support.
+Brazil is well-positioned to benefit from a more accommodative interest-rate environment in 2026, and Mexico continues to be supported by nearshoring dynamics and its strategic proximity to the United States.